avnigo/nodice-cli/README.md

 It is possible to use custom wordlists, either delimited alongside their corresponding dice rolls, or simply a bare list of words, as in the examples below respectively.

-- For delimited wordlists, the defaults apply (i.e., delimiter and number of sides), otherwise they would need to be passed in as arguments.
+- For *delimited wordlists*, the defaults apply (i.e., delimiter and number of sides), otherwise they would need to be passed in as arguments.

 ```
 11111	abacus